huaweicloud/terraform-provider-huaweicloud/website/docs/r/s3_bucket.html.markdown

 * `versioning` - (Optional) A state of [versioning](https://docs.aws.amazon.com/AmazonS3/latest/dev/Versioning.html) (documented below)
 * `logging` - (Optional) A settings of [bucket logging](https://docs.aws.amazon.com/AmazonS3/latest/UG/ManagingBucketLogging.html) (documented below).
 * `lifecycle_rule` - (Optional) A configuration of [object lifecycle management](http://docs.aws.amazon.com/AmazonS3/latest/dev/object-lifecycle-mgmt.html) (documented below).
-* `region` - (Optional) If specified, the AWS region this bucket should reside in.
+* `region` - (Optional) If specified, the region this bucket should reside in.
 Otherwise, the region used by the callee.

 The `website` object supports the following: